The questions

 couples actually ask.

-Honest answers to what most couples wonder before they call: awkwardness, separate rooms, undressing, and what tantric work can bring up.
+Plain answers to what couples actually ask before booking.
+Awkwardness, separate rooms, payment, and what tantric work can bring to the surface.

 01763 258002